apache/druid/docs/multi-stage-query/msq-known-issues.md

 ## Missing guardrails

 - Maximum number of input files.
-Since there's no
+Since there's no limit, the controller can potentially run out of memory tracking all input files

 - Maximum amount of local disk space to use for temporary data.
 No guardrail today means worker tasks may exhaust all available disk space.
 In this case, you will receive an [UnknownError](./msq-reference.md#error-codes)) with a message including "No space left on device".